 - Jaw changes

-Those changes arrive slowly, which makes them psychologically tricky.
-Somebody chasing cosmetic improvement may not notice subtle facial changes until photographs from two years earlier tell a different story.
+Those changes arrive gradually, which makes them psychologically tricky to track.
+Someone chasing cosmetic improvement might not notice subtle facial shifts until old photographs from two years earlier make the comparison impossible to ignore.

 How Much Does HGH Cost in the U.S.?